topspin/topspin-wordpress/readme.txt

 = Additional Customization Details =
 1. It is very important that you copy the Template files to your site's active theme directory.
 If you edit them in the Plugin's `/templates/` directory, any changes you make will be overwritten when you upgrade the plugin!
-2. Backwards Compatability: For users upgrading from a version pre-v3.1, the Plugin will still recognize your customized `topspin.css`, `topspin-ie7.css`, `featured-item.php` and `item-listings.php` files located in your site's active theme folder if you select the Standard Template, even if they aren't in the /topspin-standard/ sub-folder.)
+2. Backwards Compatibility: For users upgrading from a version pre-v3.1, the Plugin will still recognize your customized `topspin.css`, `topspin-ie7.css`, `featured-item.php` and `item-listings.php` files located in your site's active theme folder if you select the Standard Template, even if they aren't in the /topspin-standard/ sub-folder.)
 3. The ability to use the new - as of v3.2 - additional images and permalink features requires an upgrade from the pre-v3.2 templates to the new Standard or Simplified templates.
 If you are using the default templates, these changes will automatically be made on upgrade.
 If you are using customized templates, you'll need to either a) update your template manually or b) copy over the new default template and re-style as needed.

 == Frequently Asked Questions ==